 NFL national anthem policy stirs reaction as 49ers owner says he abstained

-San Francisco 49ers CEO Jed York said Tuesday that he abstained from a vote by NFL owners that requires players to stand for "The Star-Spangled Banner" if they are on the field when the anthem is played.
+A decision from NFL owners requiring players to stand for "The Star-Spangled Banner" if they are on the field when the anthem is played triggered intense reaction from supporters and opponents Wednesday, as one owner revealed that he abstained from the vote.

 Commissioner Roger Goodell said the change was approved unanimously at the league's spring meeting in Atlanta.
-NFL spokesman Brian McCarthy told Fox News in an email that York was the only abstention.
+NFL spokesman Brian McCarthy told Fox News in an email that San Francisco 49ers CEO Jed York was the only abstention.

 "I want to work with my team to make sure everything we do is about promoting the right types of social justice reform and getting to a better America," said York, who added that he planned to meet with his players to discuss the new policy.